jed709/jed709.github.io/index.md

                      data = d)
 ```

 What did we do here?
 Let's break it down.
 Essentially, we conducted the same test as before.
 Under the hood, the `ttestBF` function is using a posterior distribution to come up with the Bayes Factor you see.
 This time, we told the function to draw _samples_ from this distribution - 10000 of them, to be precise - in order to create a posterior distribution that we can work with.
+Why do we do this?
+Resources like [this one](https://xcelab.net/rm/statistical-rethinking/) can explain far better than I, but the gist of it is this: For any somewhat complex model (i.e., the types of models you encounter when dealing with real data), it becomes impossible to solve Bayes' Theorem in a closed-form manner.
+As a solution to this, we can _approximate_ the posterior distribution, rather than solving for it, by drawing samples.
+This happens iteratively, using a random sampling algorithm that is far too complex to discuss here (if you're interested in learning more, you could check out [this blog post](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).
+For the purposes of this tutorial, we'll leave it at that.

-This happens iteratively, using a random sampling algorithm that is far too complex to discuss here.
-Because this process is random, I included a call to `set.seed()` to ensure your answers would match mine here.
+Because this sampling process is random, I included a call to `set.seed()` in the code above to ensure your answers would match mine here.
 If you exclude this function, you will get slightly different answers.
-However, because we are taking a lot of samples from the posterior, our answers will be pretty close.
-In order to reduce this sort of simulation error, you should always be working with a large number of posterior samples to draw trustworthy conclusions from the data.
+However, because we are taking a lot of samples from the posterior, our approximations of the posterior - and thereby our answers - should be pretty close.
+In order to reduce this sort of simulation error, you should always be working with a large number of posterior samples to draw trustworthy conclusions from the data: The more samples you have, the better the representation of the distribution should be.

 With that in mind, we've successfully generated and saved a posterior distribution in the `sleep.post` variable.
 Let's take a look at it: